11ume/kable-core/README.md

 * Implement allways instead of inherit.

-* Reduces the coercion between modules.
+* Reduces the  high cohesión between modules.

 * Refactor the code every time you can.